eth-easl/mixtera/examples/torchtitan.md

 ### 3.3 Registering the dataset

-We can now register the dataset, either on our local server (3.1) or, if you are on clariden (3.2), on a node with the mixtera environment activated (and mixtera installed via `pip install -e .`).
+We can now register the dataset, either on our local server (3.1) or, if you are on clariden (3.2), on a node with Mixtera installed.
 To this end, copy&paste the following into a file, e.g., `register_slimpj.py`:

 ```python
 from mixtera.core.client import MixteraClient